BodiAugustus/dev_site_2022/README.md

 #77.
 Created ProfilePayments.test.js.
 Set up initial testing enviornment.
 Ran truffle test, no errors.
 Imported a catch revert file to replace try/catch blocks in testing file and serve exceptions.

 #78.
 Setup testing for transferOwnership SC function.
 Ran truffle test, all passed.

+#79.
+Created a getGas abstraction for use with withdrawl/send payment transactions.
+Created getBalance and toBN functions as well.